lmiller1990/vue-testing-handbook/src/components-with-props.md

   </button>
 </div>
 ```
-We can see the `isAdmin` prop was used to render correct `<span>` element.
+We can see the `isAdmin` prop was used to render the correct `<span>` element.

 ## Refactoring the tests

-Let's refactor the tests adhering to the principal "Don't repeat yourself".
-Since all the tests are passing, we can confidentally refactor.
-As long are they all still passing after the refactor, we can be sure we did not break anything.
+Let's refactor the tests adhering to the principle "Don't Repeat Yourself" (DRY).
+Since all the tests are passing, we can confidently refactor.
+As long as the tests all still pass after the refactor, we can be sure we did not break anything.

-## Refactor with a Factory Functions
+## Refactor with a Factory Function

 In both tests we call `shallowMount` then pass a similar `propsData` object.
 We can refactor this using a factory function.
-A factory function simply a function that returns an object - it _makes_ objects, thus the name "factory" function.
+A factory function is simply a function that returns an object - it _makes_ objects, thus the name "factory" function.

 ```js
 const msg = "submit"